innogames/dr-json/docs/developer/architecture.md

 The application **state** consists of observable objects (using [MobX](https://mobx.js.org)) and contains all information about the current state
 (like current project, opened file and entries, UI states, etc.).
 Everyone can subscribe and get notified when the state changes.
+The application layer can read/fetch data either directly from the state objects or by using **stateQueries**.
+A state query contains reading logic that doesn't fit into a state object.

 ![Domain Layer](../img/layers.png)